kgrid-demos/cpic-demo/readme.md

 [![CircleCI](https://circleci.com/gh/kgrid-demos/cpic-kit.svg?style=svg)](https://circleci.com/gh/kgrid-demos/cpic-kit)

-This readme is design to explain out to contribute the CPIC Kit development.
+This readme is designed to aid CPIC Kit developers.
 We will outline the tools and techniques to code, test and publish the CPIC Kit.

 ## Requirements
 To setup the CPIC Kit you need: